World-Konkani-Centre/sushiksha-website/README.md

 Sushiksha thrives because of the dedication of its active mentees and mentors – who have contributed countless hours of work to shape their future and make it a highly productive and focused workspace.

+<b>VKSSF Alumni Association</b> is a young and vibrant group of alumni VKSSF scholars who have successfully thrived through their undergraduate and graduate studies and are now on their path to be successful professionals.

+<b>VAA</b> envisions a community that empowers all its people to live with dignity and fulfillment and be active contributors to society.

 <!-- TABLE OF CONTENTS -->
 <details open="open">
   <summary>Table of Contents</summary>